Blog » Blockchain » Pros and Cons of Blockchain Technology: An Ultimate Guide

 2. What are the Disadvantages of Blockchain Technology?

-While there are several pros and cons of blockchain technology, its cons like lack of scalability, energy-intensive nature, lack of complete anonymity as the ledger are accessible to the public and transactions are traceable, and lack of speed for the need to collectively validate transactions are some issues that the technology needs to cope with.
+While there are several pros and cons of blockchain technology, its cons like lack of scalability, lack of complete anonymity, traceability of transactions, and lack of speed are some issues that the technology needs to improve upon.

 3. What is the Biggest Problem with Blockchain Technology?